What is the application process?

 Please review the information on the How to Apply and academic department websites for specific application requirements.

-Once my application is received, how long before I hear from Moravian College?
+Once my application is received, how long before I hear from Moravian University?

-The response time, once your completed application is received by the appropriate office at Moravian College, is typically two weeks.
+The response time, once your completed application is received by the appropriate office at Moravian University, is typically two weeks.
 Please be aware that an incomplete application will delay the response time.

 What does a completed application consist of?